vayske/peony/README.md

 # Peony

 **Peony** is a project based [Mirai](https://github.com/mamoe/mirai) and [Ariadne](https://github.com/GraiaProject/Ariadne) to achieve automation in QQ group chat.

+>**This project is mainly for coding demonstration, some features may not work properly!!!**

 # File structure

 - mirai - Provides protocol support for QQ

 -  **sirius** - Provides automation features for QQ.
 Core part of the project

-# Note
-This project is mainly for demonstration.
-Some features may not work properly.